All Products

 Database

-• Instance mode: Real-time.
+• Instance Mode: Real-time.

-• Connection string mode: Depends on the collection schedule.
+• Connection String Mode: Depends on schedule.

 Not supported